janheuer/here-and-there-agda/HereAndThere/HereAndThere.md

     - removal of rules containing `⊥` in body

     `LogicPrograms.Base`
+    - every theory is equivalent to a logic program
     - removal of double negation in logic programs containing double negation
     - rewriting of body/head expressions with double negation to extract one double negation